adshre/MachineLearning/SelfLearning/LinearRegression/ReadMe.md

 # This repo contains details about Linear Regression.

 ### Theory :
-- Linear Rigression with one Variable.
+- Linear Regression with one Variable.

 References :